jtf-1/FUN-MAP_NTTR/readme.md

 AI BFM/ACM
 ==========

 On-demand single or pair adversary spawns are available via the F10 menu while aircraft are within ranges Coyote Alpha, Bravo and Charlie.
 Adversaries will be spawned ahead of you at the selected distance (5NM, 10NM, 20NM).

+Notifications relating to target activation, reset and deactivation will be broadcast on BLACKJACK.

 AI BVR/GCI
 ==========